 - 2. All system information specified in the sequence of operation and related documents shall be available to the BAS.
 Read and write capability, as indicated by an object table provided by the OEM, shall be provided to the mechanical and electrical equipment indicated and be available to the BAS system.
-The OEM shall provide to the CSC, a table of gateway objects and their functionality, including normal operating limits (i.e. High and Low Oil Temperature Limits from a Chiller control panel). - 3.
-Define how the gateway interaction with equipment will comply with this section.
-OEMs shall bid a fully BACnet compliant device to facilitate interoperability between OEM electrical/mechanical sub-systems and the BACnet BAS or provide the necessary gateway to integrate into the web-based BACnet BAS (WebCTRL, or JCI Metasys System Extended Architecture) using the BACnet protocol. - The OEM shall provide any software or hardware required to access or modify any electrical/mechanical subsystems (i.e. RTUs, VFD, Chillers, Lighting Controls and/or Electrical Monitoring). - b.
-Typical gateway requirements for projects include: A BACnet interface to the chiller manufacturer's product(s), a BACnet interface to the lighting controls manufacturer's product(s), a BACnet interface to the VFD manufacturer's product(s), a BACnet interface to the electrical monitoring manufacturer's product(s) (Square D or Cutler-Hammer), a BACnet interface to the lab equipment manufacturer's product(s).
-A Modbus interface may be used only when a BACnet interface is not available. - 4.
-If the equipment manufacturer does not have this capability, they shall contact the authorized representative of the CSC for assistance and shall include in their equipment price any necessary hardware and/or software obtained from the CSC to comply with this section. - C. OEM Configuration Tools and Licenses: Configuration Tools, and all software licenses, required to configure all OEM controllers installed on this project shall be provided.
+The OEM shall provide to the CSC, a table of gateway objects and their functionality, including normal operating limits (i.e. High and Low Oil Temperature Limits from a Chiller control panel).
+The equipment OEM will expose all available objects as BACnet objects for use by CSC. - OEMs shall bid a fully BACnet compliant device to facilitate interoperability between OEM electrical/mechanical sub-systems and the BACnet BAS or provide the necessary gateway to integrate into the web-based BACnet BAS using the BACnet protocol. - The OEM shall provide any software or hardware required to access or modify any electrical/mechanical subsystems (i.e. RTUs, VFD, Chillers, Lighting Controls and/or Electrical Monitoring). - b.
+Typical gateway requirements for projects include: A BACnet interface to the chiller manufacturer's product(s), a BACnet interface to the lighting controls manufacturer's product(s), a BACnet interface to the VFD manufacturer's product(s), a BACnet interface to the electrical monitoring manufacturer's product(s) (Square D or Cutler-Hammer), a BACnet interface to the lab equipment manufacturer's product(s). - C. A Modbus interface may be used only when a BACnet interface is not available from the equipment OEM.
+If the equipment manufacturer does not have this capability, they shall contact the authorized representative of the CSC for assistance and shall include in their equipment price any necessary hardware and/or software obtained from the CSC to comply with this section.
+Cost alone is not an acceptable reason for not providing a BACnet interface. - D. OEM Configuration Tools and Licenses: Configuration Tools, and all software licenses, required to configure all OEM controllers installed on this project shall be provided.